Nationally Recognized Investor Rights Litigation Firm Labaton Sucharow Announces Investigation of Navient Corporation (NASDAQ: NAVI) Concerning Deceptive Conduct

-NAVIENT INVESTIGATION Nationally Recognized Investor Rights Litigation Firm Labaton Sucharow Announces Investigation of Navient Corporation (NASDAQ: NAVI) Concerning Deceptive Conduct
+NAVIENT ALERT Nationally Recognized Investor Rights Litigation Firm Labaton Sucharow Announces Investigation of Navient Corporation (NASDAQ: NAVI) Concerning Deceptive Conduct

 Labaton Sucharow, a global investor rights law firm, announces an investigation on behalf of purchasers of the securities of Navient (NASDAQ: NAVI) and encourages stock, option, and derivative purchasers to contact the firm.